unifhy-org/unifhy/docs/_sources/users/tutorial.rst.txt

    While the resolutions of the three components of the `Model` can be different, there are limitations.

-   In space, the `SpaceDomain`\s of the three components must be in the same coordinate system (e.g. all using `LatLonGrid`) and their respective domains must span the same geographical region (i.e. the edges of their domains must overlap).
+   In space, the `SpaceDomain`\s of the three components must:

+   - be in the same coordinate system (e.g. all using `LatLonGrid`);
+   - span the same geographical region (i.e. the edges of their domains must overlap);
+   - feature resolutions that are integer multiples of one another (i.e. grid cells of a domain must fully include or fully be included in grid cells of the other domains).

-   In time, the `TimeDomain`\s of the three components must be in the same calendar (e.g. 'gregorian') and their respective resolutions must be a multiple integer of the fastest `Component`'s resolution.
+   In time, the `TimeDomain`\s of the three components must:

+   - be in the same calendar (e.g. all in 'gregorian');
+   - span the same period (i.e. the start and end of their domains must coincide);
+   - feature resolutions that are integer multiples of one another (i.e. time steps of a domain must fully include or fully be included in time steps of the other domains)

 .. note::